Liang-Chu/availability_sql/readme.md

 ![alt text](image.png)
 ## Description

 The `availability` table manages availability time with linked list structure in sql.
 Result in a much better performance in storage, access, modification and comparison.
+Especially good at comparing availbility across multiple timetables.

 ## Column exmpalin: